UplandJacob/Upland-HA-Addons/mc-auth-server/README.md

 ## About

-Minecraft auth server for proxy setups that use AuthMe.
+Minecraft Paper auth server for proxy setups that use AuthMe.

 ## Install